End-of-the-Year Celebration Program

 Step 5: Mention we needed to learn our letters.
 Sing "ABC Rock."
-Hand out letters A–Z. (Some kids may have two letters.)
-As students sing the song with the CD, they raise high the letter they are holding.
+Hand out the die-cut letters A–Z. As students sing the song with the CD, they raise high the letter they are holding.

 Step 6: Have students recite the poem, "When I Was One" by A. A. Milne.